Bowel cancer is cancer in any part of the large bowel (colon or rectum). It is sometimes also known as colorectal cancer.

 - After surgery (called postoperative or adjuvant therapy) to treat any potential microscopic disease that may remain

-The radiotherapy is usually delivered on a daily basis for 5-15 minutes, over a 4-6 week course of treatment.
-The delivery of this treatment is routinely by External Beam Radiotherapy or Volumetric Arc Radiotherapy (VMAT).
+The radiation therapy is usually delivered on a daily basis for 5-15 minutes, over a 4-6 week course of treatment.
+The delivery of this treatment is routinely by External Beam Radiation Therapy or Volumetric Arc Radiation Therapy (VMAT).